typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

   types?: Types<Selector>[];
 }[];

-// the default config essentially does the same thing as ESLint's camelcase rule const defaultOptions: Options = [
+// the default config is similar to ESLint's camelcase rule but more strict const defaultOptions: Options = [
   {
     selector: 'default',